teambit/docs/docs/workspace.md

 ### Modified components

-Components that have already been staged, exported or sourced, and then modified - meaning there's at least one tagged version, and untagged changes on top of it.
+Components that have already been staged, exported or sourced, and then modified - meaning there's at least one tagged version, with untagged changes on top of it.
 Modified components are meant to be tagged and set as a new version.

 Bit tries to to validate if a *modified component* can be isolated, and will print all isolation issues it finds (if any).